Ghost (Swedish band): Cardinal Copia

 In April 2018, it was revealed that the "new leader" of Ghost would be Cardinal Copia, who made his live debut with the group at a private acoustic show on 6 April; he is not a part of the Papa Emeritus lineage.
-Instead, Forge described the situation as being like the Sith in Star Wars; "there is always two, master and apprentice...
-And if he does his job well then he may earn his face paint."
+Instead, Forge described the situation as "That's why we have a new guy," Forge explains.
+"The Cardinal is not the boss.
+He's just the toastmaster.
+A cardinal is junior to a pope figure.
+We still have Papa Emeritus [Zero, a.k.a.
+Papa Nihil] but he's passing on.
+He needs to teach the Cardinal to become a pope, to earn his skull paint."

+Copia's costume consists of either cardinal vestments or a black or white tuxedo; he also sports a prosthetic mask with black eye makeup and multi-colored eyes, as with the prior Papa Emeritus characters.

 In promotion for their 2018 US tour, a video showed that Papa Emeritus one through three had been killed and their bodies embalmed.
 In an interview the following month, Forge stated that unlike Ghost's previous frontmen, Cardinal Copia is planned to be around for about five years.
 The band also welcomed Papa Nihil, the first band member besides Forge to receive a character name.
 Originally introduced as Papa Emeritus Zero, Nihil is the ancestor of all previous Papa Emeritus characters, and after the "deaths" of his descendants, was the only surviving member of the Papa Emeritus lineage that we know of.
 During the final show of the tour in support of Prequelle, Cardinal Copia was "elevated" to become Papa Emeritus IV.